captainbarbosa/employee_reviews_solution/README.md

 # Employee Reviews

-## Description
+Keep track of a department's staff, and the details of each employee within a department using ActiveRecord.

-Allows the user to keep track of a department's staff, and the details of each employee within a department.
+To test out functionality, download the repository and run `rake db:migrate` followed by `application.rb` to interact through [pry](https://github.com/pry/pry).

-## Features
+## Things you can do

 * Create new departments, each with their own empty "staff" array:
 ```